agvelazquez/CLI-app-to-ingest-data/README.md

 Requirements:
 - A SQL sever Management Studio database (could be local).
+- Database connection use Windows Authentication.
-- Python 3 installed in your machine
+- Python 3 installed in your machine.
-- Check requirements.txt for Python packages
+- Check requirements.txt for Python packages.

 In order to run the app you will need to follow next steps:
 1. Complete the config.json file with your setup